Xavi-Linux/Fatjack/README.md

 ## You have lately developed a geekish behaviour and delving into the project looks tempting...

+Then, All in!
+Download and go for it!

+However, I **strongly** recommend that you first have a read through the [memorandum](../master/Memorandum.pdf) before executing the Notebooks attached herewith.

-###Requirements and technical details:
+### Requirements and technical details:

-All you need to know or have when downloading this project is:
+All you need to have when downloading this project is:

 1. A Miniconda/Anaconda package manager.
 2. The project has been developed on an Ubuntu 20.04.2 LTS operating system,